radonlab/karax/docs/2_guideline.md

 - The using cross-compilation target is `aarch64-unknown-none-softfloat`
 - This target provides a bare-metal environment without operating system support
-- The softfloat variant is appropriate for kernel development, because kernel functions typically don't require floating-point calculations, making the softfloat more suitable for the integer-focused operations of system-level code
+- The softfloat variant is appropriate for kernel development, because kernel functions typically don't require floating-point calculations, and can avoid the overhead of saving/restoring FPU state during context switches.

 To install this target, use: